How to Release Equity from your Buy To Let Property

-Before taking out buy-to-let equity release, it’s important to be aware of the risks involved .
+Before taking out a buy-to-let equity release, it’s important to be aware of the risks involved.
 These include:

--You could end up owing more than your property is worth: If house prices fall or if the interest rate on your loan increases, you could end up having to sell your property for less than the amount you owe.
-However a mortgage
+- You could end up owing more than your property is worth: If house prices fall or if the interest rate on your loan increases, you could end up having to sell your property for less than the amount you owe

--You may not be eligible for means-tested benefits: If you take out equity release, it could affect your eligibility for means-tested benefits, such as pension credit.
+- You may not be eligible for means-tested benefits: If you release equity, it could affect your eligibility for means-tested benefits, such as pension credit

 Can I release equity on my holiday home?